proc7ts/call-thru/README.md

 )(2, 9); // The sum is 11
 ```

-Instead of plain result a pass may return a `NextCall` instance that will be used to call the next function in chain.
+Additionally, a pass may return a `NextCall` instance that is responsible for calling the next pass.

 There are several `NextCall` implementations available.
 For example, a `nextArgs()` one can be used to pass multiple
 arguments to the next function: